-Noya, 18, a recent volunteer at Project TEN in Mexico, reounted how thrilled the local kids in a remote community in the middle of the jungle were when the volunteers were able to get to their community after not being able to due to a river’s water being too high to cross.
+Noya, 18, a recent volunteer at Project TEN in Mexico, recounted how thrilled the local kids in a remote community in the middle of the jungle were when the volunteers were able to get to their community after not being able to due to a river’s water being too high to cross.

 “We were SO surprised to see the welcome the community planned for us!
 They hung posters and banners from the gates of the schools and community centers: ‘Welcome Home,’ ‘We missed you,’ ‘We love Project TEN.’
 It was incredible!
-They were so excited when they saw our car arriving to the village… We were so amazed by this welcome it nearly brought us all to tears,” shared Noya.
+They were so excited when they saw our car arriving in the village… We were so amazed by this welcome that it nearly brought us all to tears,” shared Noya.

 Through this venture, we are enabling young Jews to volunteer in disadvantaged communities around the globe, while deepening their Jewish identity and their relationship with Israel.